Frequently Asked Questions

 What are the qualifications of a Music Therapist?

-Do you provide services for special needs children?
+Do you provide services for special needs individuals?

 Yes.
 That’s what I do.